ShimantoBhowmik/ShimantoBhowmik/README.md

 ## Bio
 🐾 Computer Science student from Rochester Institute of Technology, Class of '26.

 🌱 Spring 2024: I got promoted to a part-time Machine Learning Engineer at SageAI.
-Oh, I also took up an exciting research opportunity for a Data Science Learning platform!
+I also took up an exciting research opportunity for a Data Science Learning platform!

 🍝 Fall 2023: I worked as a Machine Learning Engineer Intern at SageAI.